integreat-io/map-transform/README.md

 pipeline definition.
 The only gotcha is that if `$if` is a function, it is treated as a `conditionFn`, like in `def31`, not as a state mapper.

+Note also that the `conditionFn` pipeline will always be run in forward mode.

 #### `iterate(pipeline)` operation

 If you want to map over the items of an array, the `iterate` operation is your